tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 "Ten minutes too late, I'm afraid.
 And you were clear of our policy on tardiness?"

+He sounded rabid.
+His voice was beginning to shake, losing the the cartoonish style it once had.
 Moira whispered in his ear again.

 "You forgot?
 I see.
 Unfortunately Mr. Kevin, rules are rules, written or otherwise."

 Big Les looked up at the class.
-He was a wet mess, sweat dripping off his nose and seeping into his smile.
+He was a wet mess.
+Sweat cascaded off his nose, seeping into his smile and over the edges of his lips.

 "The first thing I'd like to do today is dispel a myth."